-Dust mites and molds can live in the carpet, bedding, and upholstered furniture in a hotel room.
-There are some things you can do to decrease your chances of having these irritants in your room.
+Hotels may have dust mites and molds.
+They can live in the carpet, bedding, and upholstered furniture.
+To reduce your risk of these irritants in your room:

 At Your Destination TOP

-Once you have arrived and checked in to your hotel, it is still important to be vigilant about controlling your allergies.
-Try to have a flexible schedule that can accommodate your allergies.
-On some days, you may have to change your plans depending on the severity of your symptoms.
-Make sure to keep track of the local pollen count.
-For days with higher allergen counts, consider an indoor activity like touring an art museum or visiting a historical building.
-Ask the hotel’s concierge for some fun tourist attractions that are in areas that are pollen-free and allergy friendly.
+Try to have a flexible schedule that considers your allergies.
+On some days, you may have to change your plans.
+It depends on your symptoms.
+Keep track of the local pollen count.
+When pollen counts are high, consider an indoor activity.
+For example, you could go to an art museum or visit a historical building.
+Ask the hotel’s concierge for some ideas.

 American Academy of Otolaryngology—Head and Neck Surgery